-An early example could be found in the 1967 Disney family film The Gnome Mobile.
+The Gnome Mobile: An early example could be found in this 1967 Disney family film.
 Its message basically was, "Don't log in the redwood forests of the Pacific Northwest, because that area is home to dwarf-like humanoids who are just as intelligent and special as human beings" - making it also a Space Whale Aesop.
 That said, it was pretty funny seeing the grandfather gnome practically having a heart attack every time someone shouted "TIMBER!"

-In The Return of Hanuman, Maruti/Hanuman saved a village from a monster formed from a volcano filled with inorganic trash.
+The Return of Hanuman: Maruti/Hanuman saved a village from a monster formed from a volcano filled with inorganic trash.
 A female figure (probably the goddess of earth) thanked him afterwards.

 This actually ticked off the logging industry so much that they released their own book, Truax.

 They also kind of missed the point with "The Lorax".
 Seuss' big deal was with the clear-cutting that certain companies did, without planting any replacement trees (which they did address in "their" version).
 However, they also subverted THEMSELVES when they asked "who would care?" if a specific species of tick went extinct due to logging.

 No one likes being played as the bad guy, especially when you are doing your best to help the environment.

 The animated special has a line that portrays the problem as less of a Black and White Morality situation.
 The Onceler points out that shutting down his factory would cause all of his workers to lose their jobs; the Lorax admits that he has a point, and also that he himself wouldn't know the answer.